johnkit/ace3p-production/doc/notes/windowsInstall.md

 ## Known Issues

-In the 05-jan-2020 build, the resource manager does not display visibility icons (eyeballs).

-There is a known problem on systems using Intel HD graphics, when displaying data loaded by the SLACTools plugin.
+Using SLACTools to display simulation results, there is a known problem on systems with Intel HD graphics.
 At present, the only workaround for this is to install and use ParaView 5.6 and its SLACTools plugin.